Table of Contents

 - Traumatic brain injuries.
 Traumatic brain injuries range in severity from concussions to skull fractures to significant brain damage that changes a person’s personality or makes it difficult for them to accomplish many basic daily activities of living.

-The Experienced Truck Accident Lawyers at Lawlor, White & Murphey Can Help With Your Florida Truck Accident Claim
+The Experienced Fort Lauderdale Truck Accident Lawyers at Lawlor, White & Murphey Can Help With Your Florida Truck Accident Claim

-At Lawlor, White & Murphey, our skilled team of truck accident attorneys, investigative staff and support staff truly care about the well-being of the people in our South Florida community.
+At Lawlor, White & Murphey, our skilled team of Fort Lauderdale Truck Accident Lawyers, investigative staff, and support staff truly care about the well-being of the people in our South Florida community.
 We have extensive experience working with people who have been involved in truck accidents, and we know just how serious and costly the resulting injuries can be.

 - The truck driver